Panendar/Prompt_Engineering/README.md

 ---

-**Note**: This chatbot runs entirely locally using Ollama, ensuring privacy and no API costs.
-The Gemma 2B model provides efficient performance suitable for most business support scenarios.
+**Note**: This chatbot runs entirely locally using Ollama, ensuring complete privacy and no API costs.
+The Gemma 2B model provides efficient performance suitable for daily life advice and conversation, while the Jinja2 templating ensures consistent, helpful responses.